-A Credit Sale is a contract between the finance company and the customer where the customer agrees to buy specific goods - such as a vehicle from a dealer - and repay to the lender the amount of money borrowed to buy those goods.
+A Credit Sale is a contract between the finance company and the customer where the customer agrees to buy specific goods - such as a vehicle from a dealer- and repay to the lender the amount of money borrowed to buy those goods.

-Credit Sales are another form of 'tri-partite' transaction usually available to both private and business customers.
+Credit Sale are another form of 'tri-partite' transaction usually available to both private and business customers.

-Credit Sale agreements can be regulated, exempt or unregulated under consumer credit regulation.
+Credit Sale agreements can be regulated, exempt or unregulated.
 This all depends on the type of customer and the amount borrowed.